onelikeandidie/piresgg/server/content/how-to-make-a-blog/how-to-make-a-blog.md

-([for now](https://tailwindcss.com/blog/tailwindcss-v4-alpha)) so I also had to add the tailwind processor to the build.rs file, a file that compiles as a separate executable that runs before building your program that does any extra actions needed for you program to run.
+([for now](https://tailwindcss.com/blog/tailwindcss-v4-alpha)) so I also had to add the tailwind processor to the build.rs file, a file that compiles as a separate executable that runs before building your program that does any extra actions needed for your program to run.

 After setting up all that, I found myself some fresh dopamine because the first page I created looked like this: